-- Describe the ways in which each parent will be responsible for supporting their student’s learning;
+- Describe the ways in which each parent will be responsible for supporting their student’s learning.

-The district shall, to the extent practicable, provide full opportunities for the participation of parents with limited English proficiency, parents with disabilities, parents of homeless students and parents of migratory students.
-Information and school reports will be provided in a format and language parents understand.
+The district shall provide opportunities for the participation of parents with limited English proficiency, parents with disabilities, parents of homeless students and parents of migratory students, to volunteer and participate in their student’s class and observe classroom activities.
+Information and school reports, to the extent practicable, will be provided in a language parents and family members can understand.

 The district’s policy, plan and compact shall be reviewed annually and updated periodically to meet the changing needs of parents and the schools, and distributed to parents of participating students in an understandable and uniform format and, to the extent practicable, in a language the parents can understand.